 Now that you know that you should be using LinkedIn and that LinkedIn is actually a cannabis-friendly social media platform, it’s time to talk about how to use LinkedIn effectively as a cannabis business.

-As we said, LinkedIn lends itself to cannabis businesses, but not just because it’s relatively “cannabis-friendly.”
+As we said, LinkedIn lends itself to cannabis businesses, but not just because it’s relatively cannabis-friendly.
 In fact, LinkedIn has a number of features marijuana businesses and non-cannabis businesses alike will want to utilize if they want to make the most of the platform.

 The first of these is LinkedIn’s Groups.
 Many LinkedIn users join groups in order to take part in communities that are interested in the same things that they are.
-Groups give people and businesses a private area to network and grow their operation, including cannabis businesses.
+Groups give people and businesses a private area to network and grow their operations, including cannabis businesses.

 In fact, there are more than 850 cannabis groups on LinkedIn that cover a wide array of niches, interests, and locations.
 As a cannabis business, joining a number of these groups that most directly relate to your business and becoming active in them will help you make the most of LinkedIn’s platform.